Nirv-git/VRMods/README.md

 ![image](https://user-images.githubusercontent.com/81605232/141174136-df77461f-ad73-4d92-9f54-b88f69b58664.png)

+# DisableQMSafeMode
+Ultra simple, just disables the Safe Mode button on the Quick Menu on game load.

 # PlayerSpeedAdjSlower
 Did you ever want to move slower in game?
 This mod lets you do that!
 This is a very simple mod that uses [UIExpansionKit](https://github.com/knah/VRCMods/) to add three buttons to your settings menu.
 Default Speed, Half speed and 1/10 speed.